dotnet/docs/docs/framework/whats-new/index.md

 **DirectX extensions**

 WPF includes a [NuGet package](https://www.nuget.org/packages/Microsoft.Wpf.Interop.DirectX-x86/) that provides new implementations of <xref:System.Windows.Interop.D3DImage> that make it easy for you to interoperate with DX10 and Dx11 content.
-The code for this package has been open-sourced and is available [on GitHub](https://github.com/Microsoft/WPFDXInterop).
+The code for this package has been open sourced and is available [on GitHub](https://github.com/Microsoft/WPFDXInterop).

 <a name="WWF461" />